-Included are Bowie’s handwritten set lists, lyrics, diary entries, instruments and sketches, as well as colloboratively created material like the Ziggy Stardust bodysuits (designed by Freddie Burretti); Diamond Dog and Aladdin Sane tour set designs and accessories, as well as photographs by Helmut Newton, Brian Duffy and John Rowlands.
+Included are Bowie’s handwritten set lists, lyrics, diary entries, instruments, and sketches, as well as collaboratively created material like the Ziggy Stardust bodysuits (designed by Freddie Burretti); Diamond Dog and Aladdin Sane tour set designs and accessories, as well as photographs by Helmut Newton, Brian Duffy and John Rowlands.

 Performance excerpts include Bowie on Top of the Pops and Saturday Night Live.

 David Bowie is opens September 25, 2013 at the Art Gallery of Ontario.